jaglima/sor_noworkflow/README.md

-# noworkflow Summer of Reproducibility Project
+# NoWorkflow - Summer of Reproducibility Project
 Repository for the Summer of Reproducibility noworflow project